 I haven’t yet mentioned dyscalculia.
 There are many reasons adults have difficulties with maths and having dyscalculia is only one potential reason.
 Adults who might be considered dyscalculic will have very limited number sense, which is generally thought of as the ability to understand and manipulate quantities.
 For example, they will struggle with understanding basic numerical concepts, will use immature methods, will struggle to retain facts and won’t know whether an answer makes sense.
 This is particularly difficult when out shopping and knowing whether they have the right change, for example.

 Dyscalculia research and diagnosis is still in its infancy and when the adults I see were at school it is likely that the school would not have even heard about dyscalculia.
 There is also no formal, agreed diagnosis for dyscalculia in adults yet.

-However, for the vast majority of the adults I see a diagnosis is not important.
+However, for the vast majority of the adults, I see a diagnosis as not important.
 What these adults need is to build their confidence in maths in whatever way they can.
 I have seen people whose school told them that they can do nothing more for them with maths.
 Imagine how this makes them feel?
 One adult was a very talented photographer and I worked with her on visual representations of numbers using dominoes.
-Passing her first ever maths exam was a huge milestone for this student.
+Passing her first-ever maths exam was a huge milestone for this student.